bharat-kadchha/Core-And-Advance-Java-Practicals/spring-framework/README.md

 # SPRING CORE
-### these directory for one of the famous Java Framework is **SPRING**. in these you can learn more about spring core concept , Dependency injection , IOC , XML and annotation based configurations etc,upgrade your skils with spring core.
+### these directory for one of the famous Java Framework is **SPRING**. in these you can learn more about spring core concept , Dependency injection , IOC , XML and annotation based configurations etc,upgrade your skills with spring core.

 ## INSTRUCTIONS :
    - here ,two way to add dependency in your java project.